-Do you use home systems?
-If you feel your home and life are disorganized and it’s a constant struggle to keep up with the day to day routines, home systems may be the solution for you.
-Home systems are simple systems that you design that will help your home run smoothly and let your family know when and how things should be done in your home.
+Do you use routines in your daily life?
+If you feel your home and life are disorganized and it’s a constant struggle to keep up with the day to day routines, home routines may be the solution for you.
+Home routines are simple systems that you design that will help your home run smoothly and let your family know when and how things should be done in your home.

-Maybe you have home systems, but you are not using them effectively.
-Or maybe, you have never set-up home systems.
-Home systems help make home life easier and more organized.
-When set-up correctly, home systems could also be called home routines.
+Maybe you have home routines, but you are not using them effectively.
+Or maybe, you have never set-up home routine.
+Daily routines help make home life easier and more organized.
+When set-up correctly, home routines could also be called home systems.

 We all have routines we follow each day.
 Some of our routines are successful (like when we get up on time every day and are ready to leave early), and some of them are not successful (like when you hit the snooze button 3X every morning and then you are late getting your kids to school).

-As we make home systems a part of daily routines, we want to be sure they are systems that work.
+As we make routines a daily part of our lives, we want to be sure they are systems that work.
 You want to create a process that is repeatable and will work every day and that you and your family members.

-Home systems also save time.
+Home routines also save time.
 For example, if you use a meal-planning system, you will always know what you have planned for dinner and will save time (and money) preparing meals.

 Take a few minutes and write down the types of home systems you think would help improve your home and reduce your stress.
 Here are a few ideas: